 Finder is committed to editorial independence.
 While we receive compensation when you click links to partners, they do not influence our content.

-The good news is, life insurance is incredibly affordable at this age.
+When you reach your mid-30s, you may have a home, assets or debt to your name, or a family depending on you for financial support.
+The good news is, life insurance is very affordable at this age and a good way to protect your loved ones should something happen to you.
 As a typical, healthy 35-year-old, you’re likely to be privy to low premiums and preferred rates.
-What’s more, higher coverage may be within your reach for as little as a few extra dollars a month.
+What’s more, you can probably boost your coverage for as little as a few extra dollars a month.

 Monthly costs of a 20-year, $500,000 term life policy for a 35-year-old in perfect health